 We expect our technology and development expenses to increase for the foreseeable future as we continue to invest in the development of our proprietary system.
-We expect our technology and development expenses to increase as a percentage of our total revenue over the near term as a result of higher amortization costs related to our planned capital expenditures to improve the architecture of our proprietary system.
+On an annual basis, we expect our technology and development expenses to increase as a percentage of our total revenue over the near term as a result of higher amortization costs related to our planned capital expenditures to improve the architecture of our proprietary system.
 Our technology and development expenses may fluctuate as a percentage of our total revenue from period to period due to the seasonality of our total revenue and the timing and extent of our technology and development expenses.

 General and administrative.
-General and administrative expenses include personnel and related expenses of, and professional fees incurred by, our executive, finance, legal, and people departments.
+General and administrative expenses include personnel and related expenses of, and professional fees incurred by our executive, finance, legal, and people departments.
 They also include depreciation, amortization, stock-based compensation and common expense allocations.

-We expect our general and administrative expenses to increase for the foreseeable future due to the additional legal, accounting, insurance, investor relations and other costs that we will incur as a newly public company, as well as other costs associated with continuing to grow our business.
-However, we expect our general and administrative expenses to remain steady as a percentage of our total revenue over the near term.
+We expect our general and administrative expenses to increase for the foreseeable future due to the additional legal, accounting, insurance, investor relations and other public company costs that we will incur as a new public company, as well as other costs associated with continuing to grow our business.
+Looking forward, we expect our general and administrative expenses to remain steady as a percentage of our total revenue over the near term.
 Our general and administrative expenses may fluctuate as a percentage of our total revenue from period to period due to the seasonality of our total revenue and the timing and extent of our general and administrative expenses.

 Amortization of acquired intangible assets.
 Amortization of acquired intangible assets results from our acquisition of intangible member assets.
 We acquired these intangible member assets from third-party custodians.
 We amortize these assets over the assets' estimated useful life of 15 years.
-We evaluate these assets for impairment each year.
+We evaluate these assets for impairment at least each year, or at a triggering event.